pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

     .\env\Scripts\activate

-You can confirm you're in the virtualenv by checking the location of your Python interpreter, it should point to the ``env`` directory.
+You can confirm you're in the virtual environment by checking the location of your Python interpreter, it should point to the ``env`` directory.

 On macOS and Linux: